hipeta/arrow-macros/README.md

 If you use expressions which have side effects in diamond wands, there is a risk that might happen what you don't intend.
 One solution is you don't use diamond wands for expressions containing side effects.
 Another solution is using <!> symbol in diamond wands.
-This may be a unique feature in this library. <!> symbol ensure previous expression evaluted only one time.
+This may be a unique feature in this library. <!> symbol ensure previous expression evaluted only once.

 ```
 (let ((x 0))